Anne Dieu-le-Veut: Background

 Anne was originally from the province of Brittany, France.

 She was possibly deported to French Tortuga as a criminal.
 She reportedly arrived on Tortuga during the reign of Bertrand d'Ogeron de la Bouëre, who was governor of the island in 1665-1668 and 1669–1675.
-In 1684, she married buccaneer Pierre Lelong, who was killed in a fight 15 July 1690.
+In 1684, she married buccaneer Pierre Lelong, who was killed in a fight on 15 July 1690.
 With him, she had one child, Marie Marguerite Yvonne Lelong (1688-1774).
 In 1691, she married Joseph Cherel, who in turn died in June 1693.
-With him she had another child, Jean-François Chérel (1692-1732).
+She had another child, Jean-François Chérel (1692-1732), with him.

 In March 1693, she met the famous buccaneer Laurens de Graaf.
 He agreed to marry her after she threatened to shoot him for insulting her.

 According to the traditional description of the event, Anne challenged de Graaf to a duel to avenge the death of her late spouse.
 While Laurens drew his sword, Anne drew her gun, after which Laurens succumbed by saying he would not fight a female.
 He then proposed to her in admiration of her courage.
 Anne and Laurens de Graaf married 28 July 1693.
-During her marriage she had two children, a daughter, Marie Catherine de Graaf (1694-1743) and a son who died as a child (1700-1705).
+They had two children, a daughter, Marie Catherine de Graaf (1694-1743) and a son who died as a child (1700-1705).